Tenemo/hadrondesign/README.md

 - client-side form validation instead of server errors
 - option to show more high scores, show highlighted row with last game played to see where the user placed
 - add htmlFor's
+- import only used icons, does it matter though?